maddinq/easy-google-tag-manger-integration/README.md

 - third: have you cleared your cache ?

 ### Changelog ###
+ 1.0
+* another initial commit of the plugin

  0.9
 * Initial upload of the plugin - enjoy it and feeld free to contanct me